linuxkit/linuxkit/docs/logging.md

   socket could be created to keep syslog compatibility, e.g. by using https://github.com/mcuadros/go-syslog.
 Processes that require syslog should then be able to log directly to memlogd.
-- Kernel messages not read on startup yet (but can be captured with `logwrite dmesg`)
 - Currently no direct external hooks exposed - but options available that could be added.
 Should also be possible to pipe output to e.g. `oklog` from `logread` (https://github.com/oklog/oklog)